Author Instructions | Review Coordinator Guides | LaTeX Template Annual Meeting | Annual Meeting Homepage

 Will I be rejected if my paper is over the 7500 word limit?

-This is up to the committee paper review coordinators – they have the authority to reject a paper if it is over the 7500 word limit.
+This is up to the review coordinators – they have the authority to reject a paper if it is over the 7500 word limit.
 We suggest you get as close as possible to the word count limit.

 I’m a co-author but cannot see my paper in Editorial Manager.
 How do I fix this?

-Follow the instructions provided in our Verify Authorship guide.
+Follow the instructions provided in our Verify Authorship Guide.

 When is the submission deadline for the TRBAM?

-All submissions must be received by midnight worldwide (12:00AM (UTC -11)) on August 1, 2023.
+All submissions must be received by midnight worldwide (12:00AM (UTC -12)) on August 1, 2025.

 The Annual Meeting submission site will be open as long as it is August 1st somewhere in the world.
 Baker Island Time (BIT) is the last time zone before the international date line.
 For an official countdown, please follow the link below: